SlavLuk/Project-Go-Eliza/README.md

 # Eliza chatbot

-goeliza is a Go implementation of Weizenbaum's [ELIZA chatbot](https://en.wikipedia.org/wiki/ELIZA), which is a simulation of a Rogerian psychotherapist.
+Eliza chatbot is a Go implementation of Weizenbaum's [ELIZA chatbot](https://en.wikipedia.org/wiki/ELIZA), which is a simulation of a Rogerian psychotherapist.

 Based on Evan Dempsey's [Python implementation](https://www.smallsurething.com/implementing-the-famous-eliza-chatbot-in-python/) and Norbert Landsteiner's [JavaScript implementation](http://www.masswerk.at/elizabot/).